This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Of course, a different approach is required when polishing transparent casting resin in the form of small pendants and other objects cast in molds.
 You can use a drill in a drill stand for this.
 This way you can easily hold the workpieces to be processed in your hands and can also bring curved shapes to a high gloss simply and flexibly with the matching polishing attachment.

-What possibilities are there for air inclusions in the resin?
+What Possibilities are there for Air Inclusions in Resin?